grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ## Configuration

 Enable log entry deletion by setting `retention_enabled` to true in the compactor's configuration and setting and `deletion_mode` to `filter-only` or `filter-and-delete` in the runtime config.
+`delete_request_store` also needs to be configured when retention is enabled to process delete requests, this decides the storage bucket that stores the delete requests.

 > **Warning:** Be very careful when enabling retention.
 It is strongly recommended that you also enable versioning on your objects in object storage to allow you to recover from accidental misconfiguration of a retention setting.
 If you want to enable deletion but not not want to enforce retention, configure the `retention_period` setting with a value of `0s`.